viperML/neohome/content/blog/hover/index.md

 date: 2024-06-10T14:08:37Z
 tags: []
 draft: false
-summary: Never again run apps fearing they will polute your files.
+summary: Never again run apps in fear they will pollute your filesystem.
 ---

 Hey! 👋